Chef-inspired creations abound at a restaurant in Oxford

 Chorizo cabbage, rosemary candy potatoes, jalapeno-cranberry sauce, and spicy carrots

 Curried roast beef, okra, and soup noodles with andouille and jalapeno

-Beef Stroganoff made with beef tenderloin, gris, bitter cream mushroom sauce and contemporary dill.
+Beef Stroganoff made with beef tenderloin, gris, bitter cream mushroom sauce and recent dill.

 Grilled swordfish with Appalachian tomato broth, panang curry, black rice, and lemon lima bean butter.